Appendix A: Definition of Reporting Terms

 Important Information About Interim Assessments

-• Interim assessments that require hand scoring must be scored locally in the Teacher Hand Scoring System.
+- Interim assessments that require hand scoring must be scored locally in the THSS.
 This scoring is not subject to the rigorous controls used in summative assessment scoring, and local results may show some variations.

-• Interim assessment questions are not public.
-For example, educators may display interim assessment items to a classroom of students as part of their instruction but should not copy test items and distribute them to individual students.
+- Interim assessment items are not public.
+For example, educators may display interim assessment items to a classroom of students as part of their instruction but should not allow test content to leave the classroom.
 Exposure to and familiarity with test items may affect student performance and the validity of interim assessment results.

 ELPAC Interim Assessments